Get the Recipes

-You may ask but what about the other side of the filet?
+You may ask but what about the other side of the fillet?
 Salmon only has skin on the outside, right?
 And right you are.
-We still have the problem of overcooking the skinless side of the filet.
+We still have the problem of overcooking the skinless side of the fillet.
 The solution?
 Just cook it through almost entirely with the skin-side down.
 Fancy pants French chefs who want to sound nerdy like to call this unilateral cooking—cooking from one side only.
 Personally, I cheat just a bit, flipping the salmon over for the last 15 seconds or so, just to firm up the second side.

 But cooking salmon skin-on leads to a few other problems that need to be dealt with.

-The Woes Of Skin-On Filets
+The Woes of Skin-On Fillets

 At best, you end up with something that looks like this: